 PASS Conference Stories – tagging Adam Machanic and Peter DeBetta

-In 2005, PASS was held in Grapevine, Texas.
-The conference hotel was called the Gaylord, of all things.
+In 2005, PASS was held at the Gaylord in Grapevine, Texas.
 It was quite luxurious — more of a resort than a hotel — but miles and miles and miles (and miles) from civilization.
-The nearby town was nice enough (with a conspiracy museum, among other fun attractions) but on the day we decided to venture out there it was a ghost town… we had walked around the whole town in under an hour, and sat for a while waiting for a shuttle to bring us back to the hotel.
+The nearby town was nice enough (with a conspiracy museum, among other fun attractions) but, on the day we decided to venture out there, it was a ghost town… we had walked around the whole town in under an hour, and sat for a while waiting for a shuttle to bring us back to the hotel.

 The conference itself was great, despite the surroundings.
 What I remember most about this specific PASS conference was how much I learned about Joe Celko.
 For those of you that don't know Joe, he is a pretty arrogant poster out on the newsgroups, with a knack for rubbing people the wrong way, and trying a bit too hard to educate them and/or make them feel stupid.
 I agree with his base ideas about half the time, but I do not have any respect for the way he treats people, especially those that are clearly in over their head.
 These people usually just need a quick solution to keep their business running, not a return to Software Engineering 101.
 One of his more famous "corrections" is making people feel like idiots for saying field instead of column, or record instead of row.
 That is an important one because it is going to come up again… stay tuned.